Aharon Almog: Biography

 Aharon Almog was born in Tel Aviv, Mandatory Palestine.
 His grandfather immigrated from Yemen to Palestine in the 19th century.
 (Note: Aharon's original surname was Mevorat, from his grandfather Rabbi Chaim Mevorat (חיים מבורת).
 His widow said that he did not receive the Israel Prize because he was a Mizrahi and was broken by this.)
 Almog graduated from the agricultural school in Mikveh Israel.
 In 1948 he enlisted in Palmach, took part in the Israel's War of Independence, which experience he described in his novels.
 After discharging from the IDF he was among the ones who reestablished the kibbutz Gezer and many his stories and poems are dedicated to this place.
-During 1956-1957 he studied literature at Tel Aviv University and after that he taught Hebrew literature in high schools.
+During 1956–1957 he studied literature at Tel Aviv University and after that he taught Hebrew literature in high schools.
 He published his first poem in 1953 and his first book of stories in 1959.

-He was married to the writer Ruth Almog from 1959 and they have two daughters, Shira and Eliana.
+He was married to the writer Ruth Almog from 1959 and they had two daughters, Shira and Eliana.